grahamnscp/ansible-ddc-deploy-centos7/README.md

     * Add your DOCKER_EE_URL as per standard Docker Store setup
     * Set required versions of UCP and DTR ex.
 2.1.4 and 2.2.5

-  * terraform/terraform.tfvars - contains your AWS access key and secret values
-    * note: the key_name is the name of your AWS key without the .pem extension

 ### To run